bharath12b5/mvn-linux/Building-SaltStack.md

     +	    root_dir: /<src_root>/

     ```
-_**Note**_: If the ret_port value in the master config file is changed than, set the same value to master_port value in the minion config file
+_**Note**: If the ret_port value in the master config file is changed then, set the same value to master_port value in the minion config file_

    * Start the master and minion, accept the minion's key, and verify your local Salt installation is working